 Being angry about something that happened in the past; holding a grudge.

-The common phrase "a chip on your shoulder" is frequently spoken to those who remain upset over problems they've experienced in times past.
+This common phrase is said to those who remain upset over problems they've experienced in the past.

-The Long Island Telegraph newspaper printed on May 20th, 1830, explains:
+There were newspapers from the 19th century mentioning something along these lines.
+For example, the Long Island Telegraph newspaper printed on May 20th, 1830, wrote:

 "When two churlish boys were determined to fight, a chip would be placed on the shoulder of one,